alexwalland1997/MarketingSiteOptimization/README.md

 ## Credits

-For the choice of semantic tags: https://www.w3schools.com/html/html5_semantic_elements.asp For adding a title to a image referenced in css using a title: https://stackoverflow.com/questions/4216035/css-background-image-alt-attribute
+For the choice of semantic tags: https://www.w3schools.com/html/html5_semantic_

-## License

-Please refer to the LICENSE in the repo.